mortezakowkabi/jcb-persian-documentation/005-Field-Types.md

 Adding new attributes in JCB automatically appends them to the XML string used during compilation.

 [14:45](https://youtu.be/OhLzvThDXls?t=885)
-Each field type in JCB shows which **fields** use it — for instance, multiple text fields can share the “Text” field type definition.
+Each field type in JCB shows which **fields** use it — for instance, multiple text fields can share the "Text" field type definition.

 ---